Close

 An app like Goally can be a great tool to deal with a child misbehaving at school.
 It’s designed to help keep children motivated and get rewarded for consistently better behavior, and many kids have used it to build more positive modes of communication and problem-solving.

-another app worth a mention is Kids360, which allows parents to set and monitor their kids’ screen times, and even entirely block certain apps which may be causing distractions and exacerbating behavioral problems at school.
+Аnother app worth mentioning is Kids360, which allows parents to set and monitor their kids’ screen times, and even entirely block certain apps that may be causing distractions and exacerbating behavioral problems at school.

 While primarily known for its GPS tracking capabilities, the Findmykids app also plays a role in building responsibility and safety skills for kids.
 By allowing parents to monitor their child’s location, Findmykids promotes responsible behavior and a sense of security.